- Essential Nutrients Provided By Fruits

 14. Custard apple:

-- Custard apple is rich in nutrients, calories and sugars, which help underweight pregnant women gain the necessary weight.
+- Custard apple is rich in calories, sugars and micro nutrients, which help underweight pregnant women gain the necessary weight.

-- Loaded with vitamins A and C, the fruit is good for the eyes, skin, hair, and body tissues of your growing baby.
+- Loaded with vitamins A and C, this fruit is good for the eyes, skin, hair, and body tissues of your growing baby.

 - The tasty seasonal fruit also enhances the cognitive functioning of your child in the prenatal period of development.

-- For expectant mommies, high fiber in custard apple prevents constipation and eases pain during labor.
+- For expectant mommies, high fiber present in custard apple prevents constipation and eases pain during labor.

 - The rich antioxidants present in this delightful fruit help you stay active and detoxify your body while preparing for childbirth (19).